ISRAARashid/alx-low_level_programming/README.md

-containing a description of the project
+containing a description of the repo